jordansbenjamin/Georgia-Restaurant_Project/readme.md

 For each image which I labeled as a class of card, I had to set the width with a relative unit and also a viewport width.
 It also has an overlay layer that contains the food name, pricing and a button to order now.
 This was quite challenging to get right.

 I had to use the z-index to bring out the layer from the image, otherwise it just blends.
 Then figuring out it's first position which is outside of the layer, hence why I used a negative value for its asbolute position.
 Then of course added a transition along with a hover pseudo class to bring the element forward from it being hidden when hovered.

+### Commit 7 (19/03/23)
+I completely forgot to update the readme when committing, but essentially during this commit it was simply adding markup for the footer section of the site.

+### Commit 8 (19/03/23)
+Here I styled the footer section, I used flexbox to arranged the items within.
+The mixin here came in handy, I also added a flexdirection of column align the items vertically.

+Styled the social media icons as well, and even added a hover effect to change the color when hovered.

+Other than that, I added a copyright text section at the bottom.
+I somehow feel as if the footer might be a tad too large, but it's okay for now.